Samsung/tizen-docs/docs/application/dotnet/guides/index.md

 - [Natural Language Processing](nlp/overview.md)

-  The natural language process features cover the methods you can use to handle sentense in your applications.
-You can get result from nlp service.
+  The natural language process features explains the methods by which you can handle all the sentences in your applications.
+You can get the results using the Nlp service.

 ## Related Information
 - Dependencies